It’s nothing short of surreal…

 - The sculptures themselves were designed to draw divers and snorkelers away from the endangered reef system so it would have a chance to regenerate.

-- An opportunity to observe what the marine environment will do to the sculptures, the goal being new coral growth and eventual establishment of a new reef.
+- An opportunity to observe what the marine environment will do to the sculptures, the goal being new coral growth and the eventual establishment of a new reef.

 And not only “people.”
-Other sculptures include a small house, bomb-styled anchors, and a life-sized Volkswagen Bug that looked so much like my first wheels I was tempted to try and adjust my buoyancy so I could climb in and sit behind the wheel for the world’s best photo op.
+Other sculptures include a small house, bomb-styled anchors, and a life-sized Volkswagen Bug that looked so much like my first set of wheels I was tempted to try and adjust my buoyancy so I could climb in and sit behind the wheel for the world’s best photo op.
 No worries, I didn’t follow through on that impulse.

 The MUSA sculptures have been submerged at different depths, up to 30 feet, so they can be enjoyed not just by divers, but snorkelers, and even those who prefer to stay dry in glass-bottomed boats.